tanjakatariina/Java-MOOC-2017/README.md

 # Java MOOC 2017
-Exercises of "Ohjelmoinin MOOC 2017" Java online programming course, during my first year studies at Metropolia UAS, Bachelor of Engineering.
+Exercises for the "Ohjelmoinin MOOC 2017" Java online programming course, during my first year studies at Metropolia UAS, Bachelor of Engineering.

 Chapters 1-7 are the course's Fundamentals section and chapters 8-14 are the course's Advanced section.